-A basic, one person bug out bag such as this from Amazon contains ration bars, some water, basic tools and first aid equipment.
+A basic, one person bug out bag such as this contains ration bars, some water, basic tools and first aid equipment.
 A deluxe survival kit, such as this two person survival bag, contains better food options and survival equipment.

 Make Your Own Bug Out Bag

-While the ready made bug out bags mentioned above do contain enough to survive, preparing your own bug out bag is preferable.
-You can include better food options, more survival tools and equipment that are suitable for your environment and needs.
+Ready made bug out bags mentioned above do contain enough to survive, but you can also make your own.
+You can include better food options, more survival tools and equipment that are specific for your environment and needs.

 What Should Be In My Bug Out Bag?

 The most obvious bug out bag three day survival items are water and food.
 Clothing and shelter, however, are equally if not more important.
 A good first aid kit is vital to deal with any injuries.
 Bushcraft tools and equipment are necessary to to extend your survival period.

 The guide below gives you a great bug out bag to survive many different disaster scenarios.
 Use this guide to create and customise your own bug out bag.
 Make sure that it fits your own circumstances as well as your survival plans.